airavata-courses/garuda/README.md

 docker-compose up
 ```

-Run the above command on your terminal from root of project folder to create all the resources to run the project.
+Run the above command on your terminal from the root of project folder to create all the resources to run the project.

 > Note: The above command creates 6 containers for the running the application.